LiveOrDevTrying/IdentityServer4-Angular-.NET-5-WebAPI-Boilerplate/README.md

 1. **Disable Signing Certificate**
     * [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) requires a TLS / SSL connection - however, you can terminate the SSL connection before the [Asp.NET app](https://docs.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-5.0) and pass requests from a reverse proxy to an unsecured port bound to the [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) server.

     > In production, you will still need to include a .pfx SSL certificate with private key called `cert.pfx` in the wwwroot folder.
-You can remove this requirement by commenting / removing the following lines from IdentityServer Startup.cs in ConfigureServices (approximately lines 90 - 107):
+You can remove this requirement by commenting / removing the following lines from [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) server **Startup.cs** in `ConfigureServices()` (approximately lines 90 - 107):

       ``` c#
           if (Environment.IsDevelopment())